Project Costs

 - Work that statutory bodies (such as schools or local authorities) have a duty to fund

 - Educational institutions, including schools, universities, and pupil referral units.
-Special schools are the only exception; please see our A–Z Guidance for more detail
+Special schools are the only exception; please see our A–Z Eligibility Guidance for more detail

 - Capital or building projects